December 05, 2016

 Additionally, cold temperatures help control insects, freezing some larvae in the ground.
 It won’t eliminate a mid-season bug infestation, but again, it certainly helps.
 Winter, spring, summer and fall . . . here in Illinois we farm with the seasons.

 Katie and her husband, Andy, are seventh generation farmers.
-Together they raise two adorable farm kids and grow corn, soybeans and seed corn in Illinois.
-Katie's family still raises pigs, cattle, goats and horses only a few minutes away.
+Together they raise two farm kids and grow corn, soybeans and seed corn in Illinois.
+Katie's family still raises cattle and row crops only a few minutes away.
 Katie was named one of the 2013 Faces of Farming and Ranching by the U.S. Farmers and Ranchers Alliance (USFRA).
-Read more from Katie on her blog, Rural Route 2.
+Read more from Katie on her blog, The Illinois Farm Girl.